National Space Trophy Winners

 and Neptune.
 Voyager 1 is the most distant manmade object and carries a gold record 'greeting to the universe' reflecting life

 and culture on Earth.
-Dr. Allen left JPL in 1990, and served as Chairman of the Board of the Charles Stark Draper Lab in Boston,
+Allen left JPL in 1990, and served as Chairman of the Board of the Charles Stark Draper Lab in Boston,

 Massachusetts.
-Dr. Allen served on the RNASA Foundation Board of Advisors from 1989 until his death.
+Allen served on the RNASA Foundation Board of Advisors from 1989 until his death.
 He died on January 4, 2010,

 at his home in Potomac Falls, Virginia.
 See